Fox's Book of Martyrs

 this unjust sentence Huss appealed to a future Council, but without success; and, notwithstanding so severe a decree, and an expulsion in

-his native place, where he continued to promulgate his new doctrine, both from
+place, where he continued to promulgate his new doctrine, both from the pulpit

 The